dRBreslove/NodeOS/README.md

 # NodeOS
-The Operating System for the Quantom Computer
+The Operating System for the Quantum Computer